Skip to content Skip to footer

 Could the reason for our divorce affect a financial settlement?

-Rarely.
-The guiding principle is that any financial settlement should be fair and give priority to the welfare and needs of any children.
+Rarely will the reason for your divorce affect your financial settlement.
+The guiding principle is that any settlement should be fair and give priority to the welfare and needs of any children.

-However, if you are divorcing because of extreme behaviour such as domestic violence, or if one of you has been trying to sabotage the financial settlement by reckless spending, or by hiding or destroying assets, the court may take this into consideration.
+However, if you’re divorcing because of extreme behaviour such as domestic violence, or if one of you has been trying to sabotage the financial settlement by reckless spending, or by hiding or destroying assets, the Court may take this into consideration.
 If you believe your partner’s behaviour meets any of these criteria, tell your solicitor at once.

 How are finances split in a divorce?